abusez/lazify-forge/README.md

 - Minecraft 1.8.9
 - Minecraft Forge 11.15.1.2318
 - Java 8
-- Hypixel API key (optional, only if using Hypixel API instead of Prism)
 - Urchin API key (optional, for cheater tags)

 ## Building